ayoubsami/PaticleMovement/README.md

 # Movement of Particles

-### My goal in this project is to create a software that displays the movement of particles in specific 2D area,
+### My goal in this project is to create a software that displays the movement of particles in specific 2D area, I wrote the whole code in C and I used SDL2 as a gui.

 # Table of contents